1985 …2026

 Research student supervision

-I have mentored a very large number of students over the years across the full range of levels.
-This includes around 50 higher degree research students, many of whom have moved on to stellar research careers.
+It has been my pleasure to mentor a very large number of students over the years, most of whom have moved on to stellar careers.
 Much of my best work has been conducted along with my research students and I take great pride in helping to facilitate a love of research.
+Unfortunately, this period has now come to an end and I am no longer taking any new research students.

 Community engagement